 - 1. endorses the Draft Economic Development Strategy to be placed on public exhibition for a minimum period of 28 days; - 2.
 Invite public submissions regarding the Draft Economic Strategy. - 3.
-If submissions are received that hears submission at a time to be determined; and - 4. reviews and considers the submissions as part of the Draft Economic Strategy to be adopted at a future meeting.
+If submissions are received that: - a. if submissions are received, hears submission at a time to be determined; and - 4. reviews and considers the submissions as part of the Draft Economic Strategy to be adopted at a future meeting.